exercism/javascript/concepts/classes/about.md

 In OOP, you want to create objects (_instances_) from "templates" (_classes_) so that they include certain data and functionality.
 The data properties are called _fields_ in the OOP context, the function properties are called _methods_.

-JavaScript did not have classes at all before they were added to the language specification in 2015.
+JavaScript did not have classes at all before they were added to the language specification in 2015, but allowed for object-oriented programming using prototype-based inheritance.
 And even though a `class` keyword is available nowadays, JavaScript is still a _prototype-based_ language.

-To understand what that means and how JavaScript actually works, we will go back to the time when there were no classes.
+To understand what it means to be a prototype-based language and how JavaScript actually works, we will go back to the time when there were no classes.

 ## Prototype Syntax